About / How to Use

 Who this is for

-This site is for people working in complexity who want to understand how the practice of storytelling can be used to support systems change.
+This site is for people working in complexity who want to understand how storytelling can support systems change.

 Systems storytelling treats storytelling as both a process and an outcome: a way to bring people into relationship, surface patterns and power, and make sense of complexity together—and a way to produce narratives that feel shared, credible, and alive to the people inside the system.